gbouras13/pharokka/README.md

 # Installation

-**pharokka v0.1.11 is now available on bioconda**
+**pharokka v1.0.0 is now available on bioconda**

-* v0.1.11 adds VFDB (current as of 15-09-22) and CARD (v3.2.4) databases for virulence factor and AMR gene identification.
+* v1.0.0 adds VFDB (current as of 15-09-22) and CARD (v3.2.4) databases for virulence factor and AMR gene identification.
-* These should install using the install_databases.py script.
+* These should install using the install_databases.py script from a Zenodo repository.
+* You will need to re-install the databases if you updating from an earlier version of pharokka.
-* If this does not work, you an alternatively download the databases from Zenodo at https://zenodo.org/record/7080544/files/pharokka_v0.1.11_databases.zip and unzip the directory in a location of your choice.
+* If the script does not work, you an alternatively download the databases manually from Zenodo at https://zenodo.org/record/7081772/files/pharokka_database_v1.0.0.tar.gz and untar the directory in a location of your choice.
 Please see the Installation Section for more details.

 The easiest way to install pharokka is via conda.